 Example: Michael's annual take-home income is $30,000.
 Does he carry a reasonable amount of debt?

 To calculate whether he falls under or at the 20 percent limit:

-Add up all debt payments for one month, then multiply by 12 to find how much is spent annually.
+- Add up all debt payments for one month, then multiply by 12 to determine how much is spent annually.
 Michael's total monthly debt payment is $480, or $5,760 annually.

 Michael's annual debt payments of $5,760 do not exceed the recommended 20 percent limit for his income of $6,000.
 However, he probably shouldn't take on any more debt if he can avoid it.

 To help you determine your debt, use our Debt Worksheet.

 If your debt far exceeds the 20 percent rule, you may be a compulsive debtor.
 According to Debtors Anonymous, here are some other signs of compulsive indebtedness:

 - Unclear financial situation: Not knowing account balances, monthly expenses, loan interest rates, fees, fines, or contractual obligations

 - Poor saving habits: Not planning for taxes, retirement, or other predictable items, then feeling surprised when they come due

 - Compulsive shopping: Being unable to pass on what appears to be a good deal, making impulsive purchases, leaving price tags on clothes so they can be returned, and not using purchased items